Thursday, June 26, 2025

 *Appalachian State also had a video of infamy back in 2005, back when Armanti Edwards was just a twinkle in our eye.
 He could have been a defensive back at South Carolina, but instead he chose a place that was HOT-HOT-HOT!

-Here's a list of Gameday locations since the show debuted in 1993 at South Bend, Indiana.
-On Oct.
-8, Lawrence, Kansas, gets its long-awaited turn.
-Notable campuses that have never hosted GameDay: Cal, Illinois, Maryland, Rutgers, Duke, Virginia, and Syracuse.
+Here's a list of Gameday locations since the show premiered in 1993 at South Bend, Indiana.
+Notable campuses that have never hosted GameDay: Illinois, Maryland, Rutgers, Virginia, and Syracuse.
 Back in 1869, Rutgers staged the very first college football game, but ESPN wasn't around then.
-Duke missed its chance in 1942, when the Rose Bowl was played in Durham.

 Monday, December 20, 2021